massimocaprinali/cloud-foundry-public/liberty-loggingAndTracing.md

 ### Using trace and dump in {{site.data.keyword.cloud_notm}} console (Deprecated)

-The Liberty tracing configuration can be adjusted for a running application directly from the {{site.data.keyword.cloud_notm}} console.
+The Liberty tracing configuration can be adjusted for a running app directly from the {{site.data.keyword.cloud_notm}} console.
 The console also provides capability for requesting and downloading thread and heap dumps.
-In order to adjust the tracing configuration or request a dump, select a Liberty application in the {{site.data.keyword.cloud_notm}} console and choose the `Runtime` menu in the navigation.
+In order to adjust the tracing configuration or request a dump, select a Liberty app in the {{site.data.keyword.cloud_notm}} console and choose the `Runtime` menu in the navigation.
 In the `Runtime` view, select an instance and press the *TRACE* or *DUMP* button.
 If adjusting the trace level, see [Troubleshooting Liberty: Logging and Trace](http://www.ibm.com/support/knowledgecenter/SSEQTP_liberty/com.ibm.websphere.wlp.doc/ae/rwlp_logging.html){: external} for the details of the syntax of the trace specification.

 ### Changing trace configuration via SSH

-When you push the application, the server.xml file includes the default properties  **updateTrigger** set to **polled** and **monitorInterval** set to 1 minute.
+When you push the app, the server.xml file includes the default properties  **updateTrigger** set to **polled** and **monitorInterval** set to 1 minute.
 The Liberty server is automatically configured to check for updates to the server.xml file each minute.

 See [Push Liberty apps with server.xml](/docs/cloud-foundry-public?topic=cloud-foundry-public-options_for_pushing#options_for_pushing) for options to push Liberty apps with a customized `server.xml` file.